tomrijndorp/vscode-finditfaster/README.md

      - Anything special about your configuration / workspace.
 Did you have spaces in there?
 Is it on a network share or some other thing I definitely didn't test?
 Did you modify the extension settings?
-  3. Create a fix and open a PR.
-If it's a straightforward fix that doesn't require a lot of testing on my side, I'll probably merge it.
-Please don't underestimate the amount of testing I need to do even for a trivial fix, and consider that this is just a tiny side project for me.
-I might not respond that quickly.
+  3. Create a fix and open a PR (see `CONTRIBUTING.md`) for further information.

 ### 💩 _I don't like `fzf` / `rg` / `bat`.
 Can I just use `find`, `grep`, and `cat` or something else?_
-➥ This is not impossible for me to do, but realistically, there's little value to it.
-The experience will never be quite as good, and won't be as performant either.
-  `rg` especially is a beast that outperforms `grep` and even tools like `ag`.
-Give them a try.
-  Plus, not supporting additional tools means more time to make this extension better and fewer opportunities for creating bugs.
-You can file a Github issue and see if there's support for it, but unless people _really_ want this it's unlikely I'll support it.
-  You _can_ actually already use other preview tools than `bat`, e.g. `cat`.
+➥ You can actually already use other preview tools than `bat`, e.g. `cat`.
 I've left some hints in the settings.
+Outside of what's available, substituting other tools is not supported.

 ### 💲 <i>Can I set FZF env vars that only work within this extension?</i>
 ➥ You can, by adding something like this to `~/.bashrc` or whatever configures your enviroment: